 How to Buy CBD in Norway

-Individuals may only obtain CBD from a registered pharmacy if they go along with their doctor’s prescription, as CBD is still considered a prescription medicine in Norway.
+Individuals may only obtain CBD from a registered pharmacy if they follow their doctor’s prescription, as CBD is still considered a prescription medicine in Norway.

 However, If you want to buy it without a prescription, it must be utterly devoid of CBD isolate (THC).
 On the other hand, those hoping to enter the private importation of CBD with traces of THC are out of luck because the government still outlaws the practice.

 While the government continues to impose strict regulations on cannabis and its derivatives, Nordic nations have organized multiple meetings to consider how to loosen the limits even more.
-If this happens, cannabis-based goods and CBD products comprising less than 0.2 percent THC, like in most other European countries, maybe accessible without a prescription.
+If this happens, cannabis-based goods and CBD products comprising less than 0.2 percent THC, like most other European countries, may be accessible without a prescription.